duncan-m/handy-sailing-tools-templates/README.md

 Documents/tools here are substitute for professional training and should be adapted to your needs/experience etc.

 Please feel free to suggest improvements etc.

+License: GNU General Public License v3.0
+Please contact if you would like to not use under this license.